Dodgers vs. Giants MLB Betting Odds, Trends & Prediction

-With Gavin Stone set to oppose Jordan Hicks in the pitching matchup, what’s the best bet on the board for Monday night’s Dodgers vs. Giants clash?
-First pitching for this series-opener is set for 9:45 p.m.
-ET.
+With Gavin Stone set to oppose Keaton Winn in Tuesday night’s Dodgers vs. Giants matchup, what’s the smart bet tonight at 9:45 p.m.
+ET from Oracle Park?

 Game Matchup & Betting Odds